Callum Paterson: Sheffield Wednesday

 On 30 September 2020, he joined EFL Championship club Sheffield Wednesday for an undisclosed fee.
 He made his club debut the following weekend against Queens Park Rangers and scored his first goal for the club against Brentford on 21 October 2020.
 He would win the clubs player of the month for January after scoring goals against Derby County and Exeter City as well as the final game in December against Middlesbrough.

-On the opening day of the 2021-22 season against Charlton Athletic, he would suffer a nasty head injury following a collision after Paterson cleared a certain goal.
+On the opening day of the 2021–22 season against Charlton Athletic, he would suffer a nasty head injury following a collision after Paterson cleared a certain goal.

 Following promotion back to the EFL Championship Paterson was offered a new contract to stay at the club which was signed on the 8 June 2023.
 On 9 February, manager Danny Röhl, confirmed that Paterson was facing an extended spell on the sidelines after undergoing surgery on a recent knee injury.
 On 17 May 2024, Wednesday exercised their option to keep Paterson another year.

 He won the clubs player of the month for February 2025, after scoring goals against West Bromwich Albion and Sunderland.
 He was offered a new contract following the end of the 2024–25 season.

 Milton Keynes Dons

 On 28 July 2025, Paterson signed for League Two club Milton Keynes Dons.
-He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0-0 home draw with Oldham Athletic.
+He made his debut for the club on 2 August 2025, the opening day of the 2025–26 season, in a 0–0 home draw with Oldham Athletic.
 He scored his first goal for the club in the following game, against Barrow, scoring the second goal in a 2–0 away win.
+On 24 January 2026, Paterson scored his first career hat-trick in a 5–1 home win over Shrewsbury Town.

+Despite missing six weeks of the season due to injury, he was later nominated for the EFL Player of the Season award for League Two, having scored 14 goals and providing 8 assists up until 6 April 2026.

+On 19 April 2026, Paterson was named in the EFL League Two Team of the Season for the 2025–26 campaign, alongside teammates Liam Kelly and Jack Sanders.
+A week later, he achieved the fourth promotion of his career as the club confirmed promotion to League One, with Paterson finishing the club's top scorer on 16 goals.